 Queen Street West: minimum 9,500 – 15,000 steps round trip

 Just named the "second hippest district in the world, Queen Street West has one of the trendiest shopping scenes in Toronto.
 “Queen Street West is a verifiable artery of indie patisseries, homegrown labels, and hidden-from-view galleries – hallmarks of hipness, if ever they existed” - Vogue Magazine, September 2014

-The Ritz-Carlton, Toronto’s Must See Landmarks Along the Way: Graffiti Alley, Bellwood Trinity Park.
+The Ritz-Carlton, Toronto’s Must See Landmarks Along the Way: Graffiti Alley, Trinity Bellwoods Park.
 If shopping is your calling enjoy the local boutique shops, furniture stores and homegrown coffee shops between Spadina Avenue and Trinity Bellwoods Park.
 Also known as Toronto's Fashion District.

 Enjoy the 2 km stretch between Bathurst Street and Gladstone Avenue known as the Art and Design District.
 Where nearly every store front on the north side is either a gallery, bar, or nightclub.

 The Beaches, or “Beach” as many locals call it, is a charming, laid-back neighbourhood with a vintage small-town vibe.
 Just 20 minutes east of downtown Toronto, the area has two main attractions: its sandy beach and its Queen Street strip.
 The inviting Lake Ontario beachfront features acres of soft sand, shady parks, bike and rollerblade paths and a 3 km boardwalk.
 All are beautifully maintained and popular with the locals.
 Come people-watch while you soak up the sun.
 Or work up a sweat along the paths or at one of the area’s many beach volleyball courts.
 Cool off in Lake Ontario or at the free-entry Donald D. Summerville Olympic Pool.